Home-Pulse-App/frontend/README.md

 This feature is **fully implemented**.

 When clicking **Immersive View** inside a room:

 - A 3D Gaussian Splat model loads
 - All devices appear at correct spatial positions
-- Clicking a device shows **live MQTT data**
+- Clicking a device shows and sets **live MQTT data**
-- UI updates in real-time via WebSockets
+- UI updates in real-time

 This builds a spatial digital twin of the room.